fowzis/eleos/README.md

 ## Running The Application

 Once all is installed and the DB Schema is created, run the application from the application folder as follows:

 **`npm start`**

-The following message should indicate that the express http server is listening on the specified port **`Server listening on port 9999`**
+The following message should indicate that the express http server is listening on the specified port:

+**`Server listening on port 9999`**

 ## Invoking the main page